open-telemetry/opentelemetry-ebpf-profiler/docs/symb-proto/README.md

 }
 ```

-`uuid` allows logically connecting user reports and logs.
-So error reports from
+`uuid` allows logically connecting user reports and logs: error reports from
-the user side that contain the UUID allows finding the logs needed for
+the user that contain the UUID allow finding the logs needed for
 investigation and debugging.